sifzerda/next-fiction/README.md

 (see 6.5 Diametrics)

-footnotes are not resetting on page switch (they're accumulating) there's a p descedent of p hydration error on The Next Words page somewhere
+footnotes are not resetting on page switch (they're accumulating) there's a p descendent of p hydration error on The Next Words page somewhere

 IN THE FIRST WORDS CHAPTER, put the examples inside blue boxes (or other color)